Azerothian/react-express/README.md

 Use at your own risk, is pretty alpha atm a bit of optimising needs to happen

-- GET Request params passed as properties to the react control
+- properties passed to render command will be applied to client and server rendering
 - Uses browserify to autogenerate the client side version of the page
-- Able to use any langauge that is supported by nodejs require and browserify tranforms via package.json/options config
+- Able to use any language that is supported by nodejs require and browserify transforms via package.json/options config

 ## Todo App
 https://github.com/Azerothian/react-todo-express